-The group is a collaboration of faculty from the software systems and network systems fields.
+The Software Systems Group is a collaboration of faculty from the software systems and network systems fields.
 It conducts research on the design, implementation, and evaluation of operating systems, networked systems, programming languages, and software engineering tools.

 Computer Science Centers